josephspurrier/gocleanarchitecture/README.md

 The **domain** folder is for **enterprise** business logic without any dependencies.
 These can be structs, interfaces, and functions.

-There is no **usecase** folder, but if there was, it would hold the **application** business logic without any dependencies with the exception of the domain logic.
+There is no **usecase** folder, but if there was one, it would hold the **application** business logic without any dependencies with the exception of the domain.
 These can be structs, interfaces, and functions.

 The **adapter** folder should contain abstractions for the packages in the **lib** and **vendor** folders.